Saptak-cyber/Chatbot/Short_Technical_Note.md

 ## Known Limitations

 ### 1. **No Table/Figure Extraction**
 PyMuPDF extracts text only.
-Tables and figures are not processed.
+Tables are rendered as Markdown in the UI but the underlying structure may not perfectly represent complex multi-column layouts.

-**Mitigation:** Works well for text-heavy documents.
+**Mitigation:** Works well for text-heavy documents; Markdown table renderer added.

-### 2. **Single-Language Support**
+### 2. **LLM Token Budget**
-Optimized for English.
-Other languages may have lower accuracy.
+Groq free tier: 6,000 TPM.
+Large context windows with 10 chunks can approach limits for long documents.

-**Mitigation:** Embedding model supports 50+ languages, but not tested.
+**Mitigation:** Chunker threshold=88 produces smaller chunks; top_k=10 is the working limit.

 ### 3. **No Multi-Hop Reasoning**
 Single retrieval pass.
 Complex multi-step reasoning may fail.